-SPECIES DAILY LIMIT (for areas without special regulations) SIZE LIMIT (for areas without special regulations) Largemouth and/or Smallmouth Bass 6 (combined) 14" minimum (in public waters) Spotted Bass None None Channel and/or Blue Catfish (D) 15 (combined) Only one Blue Catfish over 30" Flathead Catfish (D) 5 None White and/or Black Crappie 37 (combined) None Striped Bass (A) 5 (except Lake Texoma) None Striped Bass Hybrids (A) 20 Only five fish over 20" White Bass None None Trout (A) See Trout regulations on pages 18-21 Walleye, Sauger and/or Saugeye 6 (combined) 14" minimum Paddlefish (A) See Paddlefish regulations on page 14 None Alligator Gar (B) 1 None
+SPECIES DAILY LIMIT (for areas without special regulations) SIZE LIMIT (for areas without special regulations) Largemouth and/or Smallmouth Bass (F) 6 (combined) 14" minimum (in public waters) Spotted Bass (F) None None Channel and/or Blue Catfish (D) 15 (combined) Only one Blue Catfish over 30" Flathead Catfish (D) 5 None White and/or Black Crappie 37 (combined) None Striped Bass (A) 5 (except Lake Texoma) None Striped Bass Hybrids (A) 20 Only five fish over 20" White Bass None None Trout (A) See Trout regulations on pages 16-19 Walleye, Sauger and/or Saugeye 6 (combined) 14" minimum Paddlefish (A) See Paddlefish regulations on page 14 None Alligator Gar (B) 1 None

-- (All species not listed, except shad and species of special concern I and/or II (E), have no daily or minimum size limits) (C) - A. Release of paddlefish, trout, striped bass and/or striped bass hybrids caught and placed on a stringer, in a livewell, or otherwise held in possession is prohibited, statewide (no culling). - B. Alligator gar may be caught by use of rod and reel, trotline, and throwline.
+(All species not listed, except shad and species of special concern I and/or II (E), have no daily or minimum size limits) (C)

+- A. Release of paddlefish, trout, striped bass and/or striped bass hybrids caught and placed on a stringer, in a livewell, or otherwise held in possession is prohibited, statewide (no culling). - B. Alligator gar may be caught by use of rod and reel, trotline, and throwline.
 Alligator gar taken by bow and arrow, gigs, spears, or spearguns cannot be released.
 Alligator gar caught and placed on a stringer cannot be released (a practice called culling).
-Harvest must be reported to the Wildlife Department (580) 924-4087. - C. It is unlawful to take or possess more than 25 nongame bait fish in rivers or streams, except for shad, of which 200 may be taken or possessed. - D. For noodling limits, see page 8. - E. Daily limit is 1 for any fish species of special concern in category I or II, which includes alligator gar, black buffalo, shovelnose sturgeon (see Title 800:25-19-6).
-Such harvest must be reported to the Wildlife Department.
+Harvest must be reported to the Wildlife Department (405) 325-7288. - C. It is unlawful to take or possess more than 25 nongame bait fish in rivers or streams, except for shad, of which 200 may be taken or possessed. - D. For noodling limits, see page 8. - E. Daily limit is 1 for any fish species of special concern in category I or II, which includes alligator gar, black buffalo, shovelnose sturgeon (see Title 800:25-19-6).
+Such harvest must be reported to the Wildlife Department. - F. In rivers and streams the daily limit on black bass is 6 combined (largemouth, smallmouth and spotted), all of which must be 14 inches or longer and only one of which may be a smallmouth.